Art in the Arc of Appalachia Preserve System

 Appalachian Forest Stewardship Residency

-This new thematic residency invites artists to stay at the Arc of Appalachia, develop work around environmental issues, and learn how to be stewards of the land through volunteer hours.
+This thematic residency, new in 2019, invites artists to stay at the Arc of Appalachia, develop work around environmental issues, and learn how to be stewards of the land through volunteer hours.
 In return for their work the artist receives lodging, time and space to develop new work without cost.
 Artists will actively participate in the space they are working, allowing the Appalachian forest to ripple into their work.
 The residency is open to artists working in all media. ***Please note, there are no studio spaces so the residency may be best for idea generation rather than production, depending on the media used.***

 Art on the Trails